johnnovak/RML-Amiga/docs/docs/manual/installation.md

   WinUAE configuration tab.
 WinUAE will identify the ROM files by their CRC32 checksums, so the file names don't matter.

-- To get WHDLoad working (required by a handful of game), copy the Amiga 500 (Kickstart 1.3 rev 34.50) and Amiga 1200 (Kickstart 3.1 rev 40.60) ROMs into the `$RML_BASE/System-3.1/Devs/Kickstarts` folder, then rename them to `kick34005.A500.RTB` and `kick40068.A1200.RTB`, respectively (the below table
+- To get WHDLoad working (required by a handful of games), copy the Amiga 500 (Kickstart 1.3 rev 34.50) and Amiga 1200 (Kickstart 3.1 rev 40.60) ROMs into the `$RML_BASE/System-3.1/Devs/Kickstarts` folder, then rename them to `kick34005.A500.RTB` and `kick40068.A1200.RTB`, respectively (the below table